 Susannah’s combined experiences in the advertising industry and educational field assist her when it comes to coordinating more than 50 workshops and networking events yearly.
 She is an information junkie that loves a good newsletter and scans social media for the most relevant nonprofit information.
 Fun fact: Susannah lived in Japan for 2 years where she mastered her chopstick skills.

-Dharshi Lacey, Diversity & Governance Manager
+Dharshi Lacey, Director, Diversity & Governance

 Dharshi Lacey has worked for over 20 years with and for immigrants and newcomers.
 She loves the fact that London is becoming more diverse and feels strongly that this will make London a more dynamic city to live and work in.
 With many years experience in Cultural Competency, she has facilitated many sessions with boards and organizations to help them embed an inclusive lens in their leadership and operational work.
 Nonprofit Board governance has now become a recent addition to her interest portfolio.

-Andre Vashist, Social Finance Manager
+Andre Vashist, Director of Social Enterprise & Social Finance

 Andre is a social innovator passionate about building inclusive communities.
 As a social entrepreneur, community development professional and impact investor, he has a combined 15 years of experience.
 Fun fact: Andre is usually the first person on the dance floor and the last one to leave.